Revisiting the Approximate Carath\'eodory Problem via the Frank-Wolfe Algorithm: Introduction

 \paragraph{Outline.} The bulk of the paper considers the case $p\in\left[2,+\infty\right[$.
 We introduce notation and definitions in Section~\ref{sec:prelim}.
 In Section~\ref{sec:fw}, we show that the Frank-Wolfe algorithm is an intuitive method to solve the approximate Carath\'eodory problem, and we review its convergence analyses in Section~\ref{sec:cv}.
 In Section~\ref{sec:cara}, we prove that it solves the approximate Carath\'eodory theorem and that it also generates improved cardinality bounds in different scenarios.
 In Section~\ref{sec:12}, we analyze the case $p\in\left[1,2\right[\cup\{+\infty\}$ via a nonsmooth variant of the Frank-Wolfe algorithm.
 In Section~\ref{sec:proj}, we address the problem of finding sparse approximate projections.
 We present computational experiments in Section~\ref{sec:exp}.
-We briefly mention in Section~\ref{sec:lower} that the example of a simple lower bound $\Omega(1/\epsilon^2)$ using Hadamard matrices in \cite{mirrokni17cara} is actually a lower bound $\Omega(1/(\epsilon^2+1/n))$.
+We briefly mention in Section~\ref{sec:lower} a correction to the lower bound $\Omega(1/\epsilon^2)$ presented in \cite[Sec.~5.1]{mirrokni17cara}.